gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 Armed with these 4 matrices we can now move on to writing our shaders for stereoscoping rendering.

-#### Adding Vertex Amplification to our shaders
+#### Adding Vertex Amplification to our Shaders

-Usually when rendering objects to a texture we need to supply a pair of shaders: the vertex and fragment shaders.
+Usually when rendering objects we need to supply a pair of shaders: the vertex and fragment shader.
 Let's focus on the vertex shader first.

 ##### Vertex Shader